Research Funding

 The Jane B. Hart Endowment supports a distinguished speakership and two annual awards to undergraduate students: the Hart Award for Outstanding Academic Achievement and the Hart Award for Outstanding Undergraduate Thesis.

-Outstanding Academic Achievement: There is one academic achievement award for each of our three major programs (Anthropology, Archaeology and Biological Anthropology).
+Outstanding Academic Achievement: There is one academic achievement for each of our three major programs (Anthropology, Archaeology, and Biological Anthropology); nomination is not necessary, as the awards are given to the student with the highest major GPA among other graduating peers.

 Any faculty member advising an honors thesis may submit a nomination for consideration by the Hart Awards Committee.
-Nominating is completed in the spring, but theses authored by graduates of the preceding summer and fall are eligible.
+Nominating is completed in the Spring semester, but theses authored by graduates of the preceding Summer and Fall semesters are eligible.

 For their theses to be considered, students must be sure to follow all the guidelines for departmental honors.